 “Perspectives on the Constituent Assembly and the Refoundation of Bolivia” is co-organized by Laura Gotkowitz (history, UI), and Rossana Barragán (history, Universidad Mayor de San Andrés).
 Participants include Bolivia’s Minister of Autonomies Carlos Romero; Congressional Deputy Marcela Revollo; human rights activist Loyola Guzmán; Director of Fundación Tierra Gonzalo Colque; anthropologists Salvador Schavelzon and Pamela Calla; and historian James Dunkerley.

-A Major Projects Grant from UI International Programs, College of Liberal Arts and Sciences Perry A. and Helen Judy Bond Fund for Interdisciplinary Interaction, the Department of History and the Latin American Studies Program sponsor the symposium.
+A Major Projects Award from UI International Programs, College of Liberal Arts and Sciences Perry A. and Helen Judy Bond Fund for Interdisciplinary Interaction, the Department of History and the Latin American Studies Program sponsor the symposium.